ramonmelo/xy-inc/README.md

 python server.py # Will run the server on http://localhost:5000
 ```

-> If the database file (`database.sqlite`) do not exist, it will be created at the first execution of the server.
+> If the database file (`db.sqlite`) do not exist, it will be created at the first execution of the server.

 #### Which request can I make ?